SaFrMo/nuxt-boilerplate/README.md

             cd ..
         }
         ```
-    1. Run `nuxt my-new-project-name` to run `create-nuxt-app`, remove extra Nuxt boilerplates, install this boilerplate, and add SASS and Lodash
+        1. Then run `nuxt my-new-project-name` to run `create-nuxt-app`, remove extra Nuxt boilerplates, install this boilerplate, and add SASS and Lodash.